hpan10/APCSFinalProject/README.md

 We brought some color to the displays.
 Established walls, timer and scoreboard.
 Cars can now touch each other.
 Attempted deceleration but left a lot to be desired.

+6/1/2021

+We further improved collisions, making the "jump" a little more accurate in relation to speed and direction.
+We weakened gravity and are now working on a rudimentary background.

 Development Log (Emmanuel)
 --------------------------
 5/25/2021